 Previously and ongoing from 01 July 2019 oversight for all non-NDIS registered Specialist Disability Service providers will remain under the jurisdiction of the Human Services Registrar (HSR), please refer to the Compliance Fact Sheet.
 The HSR is responsible for the administering the Disability Services Act 1991 and related instruments.
-It also regulates the sector to ensure compliance with standards established under law.
+It also regulates the sector to ensure compliance with standards established under law, including:

-- Report critical incidents/complaints - circumstances of a risk where the provider has reasonable grounds to believe there is serious risk to the life, health or safety of a person with a disability to whom the provider is providing a specialist disability service.
+- Reporting critical incidents/complaints - circumstances of a risk where the provider has reasonable grounds to believe there is serious risk to the life, health or safety of a person with a disability to whom the provider is providing a specialist disability service.
 Targeted compliance reviews may occur in response to complaints or critical incidents.
-Please refer to the Critical Incident Fact Sheet [PDF 467KB]
+Please refer to the Critical Incident Fact Sheet

-- Disclose an investigation of the provider; arbitration, litigation or other adjudicative proceeding that could have an adverse impact on the provider’s capacity to comply with the standards.
+- Disclosing an investigation of the provider; arbitration, litigation or other adjudicative proceeding that could have an adverse impact on the provider’s capacity to comply with the standards.